+The past due status of a loan is based on the contractual terms in the loan agreement.
 The accrual of interest on a loan is discontinued when the loan becomes 90 days delinquent or whenever management believes the borrower will be unable to make payments as they become due.
 When loans are placed on nonaccrual status or charged off, all unpaid accrued interest is reversed against interest income.
-The interest on these loans is subsequently accounted for on the cash basis or using the cost-recovery method until qualifying for return to accrual.
+The interest on these loans is subsequently accounted for on the cash basis if collection of the remaining recorded investment in the loan is still expected or using the cost-recovery method when collection of the remaining recorded investment is in doubt.
 Loans are returned to accrual status when all the principal and interest amounts contractually due are brought current and future payments are reasonably assured.